 Introduction

 Phylogenies are commonly used to explore evolutionary hypotheses.
-Not only can phylogenies show us how species (or other evolutionary units) are related to each other, but we also estimate relevant parameters such as extinction and speciation rates.
-There are many phylogenetics tools available to obtain an estimate of the phylogeny of a given set of species.
+Not only can phylogenies show us how species (or other evolutionary units) are related to each other, but we can also estimate relevant parameters such as extinction and speciation rates from them.
+There are many phylogenetics tools available to construct the phylogeny of a given set of species.
 BEAST2 () is one of the most widely used ones.
-It uses a Bayesian statistical framework to estimate the joint posterior distribution of estimated phylogenies and model parameters, from one or more DNA, RNA or amino acid alignments (see figure 1 for an overview of the workflow).
+It uses a Bayesian statistical framework to estimate the joint posterior distribution of phylogenies and model parameters, from one or more DNA, RNA or amino acid alignments (see figure 1 for an overview of the workflow).

-It has a graphical and a command-line interface, that both need a configuration file containing alignments and model parameters.
+BEAST2 has a graphical and a command-line interface, that both need a configuration file containing alignments and model parameters.
 BEAST2 is bundled with BEAUti 2 () (’BEAUti’ from now on), a desktop application to create a BEAST2 configuration file.
 BEAUti has a user-friendly graphical user interface, with helpful default settings.
 As such, BEAUti is an attractive alternative to manual and error-prone editing of BEAST2 configuration files.

 However, BEAUti cannot be called from a command-line script.
 This implies that when the user wants to explore the consequences of various settings, this must be done manually.
-This is the managable workflow when using a few alignments and doing a superficial analysis of sensitivity of the reconstructed tree to model settings.
+This is the manageable workflow when using a few alignments and doing a superficial analysis of sensitivity of the reconstructed tree to model settings.
 For exploring many trees (for instance from simulations) and for more thorough sensitivity analysis, one would like to loop through multiple (simulated) alignments, nucleotide substitution models, clock models and tree priors.
 One such tool to replace BEAUti is BEASTmasteR (), which focuses on morphological traits and tip-dating, but also supports DNA data.
 BEASTmasteR, however, requires hundreds of lines of R code to setup the BEAST2 model configuration and a Microsoft Excel file to specify alignment files.

 BEAST2 is also associated with Tracer () and DensiTree ().
 Both are desktop applications to analyze the output of BEAST2, each with a user-friendly graphical user interface.
 Tracer’s purpose is to analyze the parameter estimates generated from a BEAST2 run.
 It shows, among others, the effective sample size (ESS) and time series (’the trace’, hence the name) of each variable in the MCMC run.
 Both ESS and trace are needed to assess the strength of the inference.
 DensiTree visualizes the phylogenies of a BEAST2 posterior, with many options to improve the simultaneous display of many phylogenies.